AndySAnker/phase-splitter/README.md

 ### Executing program

-Open the notebook "phase-splitter.ipynb" in your favorit python interpreter and follow the instructions.
+Open the notebook "phase-splitter.ipynb" in your favorite python interpreter and follow the instructions.

 ## Authors

-Contributors names and contact info
+Contributors' names and contact info

 Joakim Lajer (gpw395@alumni.ku.dk)